 “Giving business users more freedom to access and use information may result in more mistakes and duplication than IT is comfortable with, but the alternative is often worse: business people making decisions with inadequate data because they can’t wait for slow IT processes.”
 (Timo Elliott , https://www.zdnet.com/article/information-democracy-vs-information-anarchy/).

 Fast and easy data access is simply no longer an option in today’s world, it is a requirement, and proper Governance must accompany this data access.
 The fact is that organizations must choose between data dictatorship, data aristocracy, data anarchy, and data democracy.
-In data dictatorship, quality talent will not work for you.
+In a data dictatorship, quality talent will not work for you.
 Data aristocracy creates silos and data bullies.
-Data anarchy will create so much pollution that increases the anxiety and fear of touching data.
+Data anarchy creates so much pollution that increases the anxiety and fear of touching data.